Are you looking for some detailed actionable advice from a remodeling expert about demolishing your bathroom shower?

 The plywood will protect the tub and provide a work surface for the demo, framing prep, and backer board install.

-I know it seems like a lot of hassle but believe me, you will appreciate it many times over as you work through the different stages of your shower remodel project.
+I know it seems like a lot of hassle but believe me, you will appreciate it many times over as you work through the different stages of reconstructing your shower wall.

-It only takes one piece of old tile falling on the tub surface during demo, to cause irreparable damage (along with the inevitable cursing, sadness and regret, of course).
+It only takes one piece of old tile (or hand tool) falling on the tub surface during demo, to cause irreparable damage (along with the inevitable cursing, sadness and regret, of course).

 Remove the Tub?